Erwin-afk/Youtube-to-MP3/README.md

 # Youtube to MP3

-->Paste the video's link to the input.
+>Paste the video's link to the input.
-->Youtube link to mp3 file.
+>Youtube link to mp3 file.
-->Made in python.
+>Made in python.

 # How to download 'youtube_dl'